yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 # Molecular formula assignment

 The last step of the workflow is the actual assignment of molecular formulas with 12C, 1H and 16O and variety of heteroatoms and isotopes, including 2H, 13C, 14N, 15N, 31P, 32S, 34S, 35Cl, 37Cl, 19F, 79Br, 81Br, and 126I.
 It can also assign Na+ adducts, which are common in positive ion mode.
+We have already described the principles of the MFAssignCHO function, which works the very same way as MFAssign (only being limited to C, H and O elements), so let's directly use the MFAssign function for the formula assignment.

 > <hands-on-title> MF assignment using MFAssign </hands-on-title>
 >